 Preventing damage to braces

 Braces can be damaged by eating hard foods, rough handling by a toothbrush, trauma to the mouth, and severe tooth grinding on the braces.
 Broken appliances mean extra and longer appointments during school hours, longer time in braces, and possibly extra cost.

 Eating hard foods

-Totally avoid very hard things like Minties, toffees, hard muesli bars, etc. Even if you think you can eat these things without breaking off a bracket, they are most likely damaging the wire which then cannot move the teeth quickly.
-Chewing gum is also bad because it constantly flexes the wire and may cause it to break.
+Totally avoid very hard foods like Minties, toffees, hard muesli bars, etc. Even if you think you can eat these items without breaking off a bracket, they are most likely damaging the wire, which then cannot move the teeth quickly.
+Chewing gum is also bad, because it constantly flexes the wire and may cause it to break.

 What will I feel with new braces?

 When you first get braces, you may notice that your teeth and mouth feel a little tender.
 This is perfectly normal for patients who have just had braces placed, and this feeling does not usually last longer than a few days.
 To relieve the discomfort you may wish to take appropriate pain relief medication but most patients do not need it.

 It is also not uncommon for your lips, cheeks, and tongue to become irritated for one to two weeks as they become used to the braces.
 We provide wax that can be placed over the braces to lessen the tenderness.

 Preventing tooth decay